jericko8/scaffold-eth-condor-task-7/README.md

 yarn deploy
 ```

-> clone/fork 🏗 scaffold-eth:
+> build your dapp & upload 🏗 scaffold-eth:

 ```bash
 yarn build
 yarn surge
 ```
 😬 Windows users beware!
-You may have to change the surge code in packages/react-app/package.json to just "surge": "surge ./build",
+You may have to change the surge code in `packages/react-app/package.json` to just `"surge": "surge ./build"`,

-> clone/fork 🏗 scaffold-eth:
+> test and verify 🏗 scaffold-eth:

 ```bash
 yarn test